Stephen Cloobeck: Politics

 In June 2011, he donated $100,000 to Majority PAC, a PAC oriented to promoting Democratic candidates to the U.S. Senate.
 The donation was sent as a check from "JHJM Nevada I, LLC," which made the source not readily evident.

 In December 2022, Cloobeck announced he had handed in his resignation to the Nevada State Athletic Commission.
 He stated his reason for leaving the commission was due to not being able to work with Governor-elect Joe Lombardo.

-On November 5, 2024, Cloobeck announced his candidacy for the Democratic nomination in the 2026 California gubernatorial election.
+On November 5, 2024, Cloobeck announced his candidacy for governor in the 2026 California gubernatorial election.
+He withdrew from the race in November 2025 and endorsed Eric Swalwell.

+In April 2026, after sexual misconduct allegations against Swalwell became public and Swalwell ended his gubernatorial campaign, Cloobeck told the New York Post that he was no longer supporting Swalwell and described himself as a Libertarian Republican.

 Media

 Cloobeck has appeared on the US edition of Undercover Boss numerous times.
 Cloobeck first appeared in Season 3, Episode 1 (initially aired January 15, 2012).
 Cloobeck was also featured in Season 4, Episodes 16 and 17, which initially aired May 10, 2013 and May 17, 2013, respectively.